Jana-Marie/OtterPill/README.md

 Changelog V1.2: BOM cost reduction by ~40%, PCB can be fully populated by JLCSMT, more efficient buck converter (PCB gets less warm at 20V), GND-hook for probing, Reset-Pin exposed as pad, power pads for 20V/5A

-More documentation and firmware examples will be aviable soon.

 **How do I get an OtterPill?**
 I have made a small production run, OtterPills will be available soon!
 More details will be announced via [Twitter](https://twitter.com/janhenrikh/) :3